ByteRookie/AGS_Service/README.md

 `execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.

+### Action Queue

+All media player calls are funneled through a queue so operations happen one at a time.
+Whenever AGS unjoins a speaker it immediately queues a `wait_ungrouped` action.
+This pause confirms the speaker has fully left its group before any follow‑up commands, like switching TV inputs, are issued.

 ## Sensor Logic

 Each sensor uses specific logic to report the state of the system: